-Earache is defined as discomfort within or around the ear.
-The achiness might come and go or can be continuous.
-There is also muffled hearing and a sensation of pressure or blockage.
+Earache is discomfort within or around the ear.
+Generally, the achiness might come and go or can be continuous.
+In addition, it can affect hearing and a sensation of pressure or blockage arises.

 What are the possible causes?

-An earache can be brought about by the following:
+Generally, an earache can be due to the following:

 - Ear injuries

 - Infection or disease in the outer or middle ear

 - Infection in the sinuses, nose, throat or mouth

 - Presence of an object, growth or insect within the ear

 - Issues with the teeth, usually in the upper molars